becauseinterwebs/TKTalkie/tktalkieV2/README.md

 You can now have TKTalkie load configuration settings from a file on the SD card.
 This is the preferred method and allows you the flexibility of using the system in more than one application.

-The config file is named TKCONFIG.TXT and has the following formart for configuration values:
+The config file is named TKCONFIG.TXT and has the following format for configuration values:

     [setting_key=setting_value]  *Note the use of [ and ] for the settings!